Trump plans the ‘largest deportation’ ever. Here’s how it might start.

 Legal and logistical barriers may stymie his plans.
 The president-elect also pledged more deportations during his first term than he delivered.
 And yet, a second Trump administration is armed with lessons learned from his prior administration and hard-line loyalists who shaped his border policies before.

 Among those are Tom Homan, Mr. Trump’s newly announced “border czar,” and Stephen Miller, an immigration adviser who will take on a deputy chief of staff role.
-Trump advisers are discussing declaring a national emergency to help facilitate immigration detention and deportation, and potentially open up the use of military bases to hold immigrants, the Wall Street Journal reports.
+Trump advisers are discussing declaring a national emergency to help facilitate immigration detention and deportation, and potentially open up the use of military bases to hold immigrants, The Wall Street Journal reports.
+On Monday, Mr. Trump called similar reports “TRUE!!!” on his Truth Social account.

 Why We Wrote This

-President-elect Trump has repeatedly called for mass deportations.
+President-elect Donald Trump has repeatedly called for mass deportations.
 As he moves to make good on a campaign pledge in the name of security, the future of unauthorized immigrants is unclear.

 For their part, many immigrants and their advocates are bracing for major change.
-Those fears include more separations of mixed-status families and potential hits to industries like agriculture, which economists say could raise prices nationwide.
+Their fears include more separations of mixed-status families and potential hits to industries like agriculture, which economists say could raise prices across the United States.

 The scale of deportations may depend on what Mr. Trump wants to accomplish, says David Thronson, immigration law professor at Michigan State University.

-Note: Editor’s note: This article was updated Nov.
-18, the same day as publication, to add Mr. Trump’s comments on mass deportation plans.